-The Atlanta Steam (2-0-1) went on the road to play the Toledo Crush (0-2-1) in Legends Football League (Lingerie Football League) action last Friday night and came away with a 40-13 win that sets up a huge game with the Jacksonville Breeze (2-0-1) on the final day of the LFL regular season that will determine the conference champion.
+The Atlanta Steam (2-0-1) went on the road to play the Toledo Crush (0-2-1) in the Legends Football League (Lingerie Football League) action last Friday night and came away with a 40-13 win that sets up a huge game with the Jacksonville Breeze (2-0-1) on the final day of the LFL regular season that will determine the conference champion.

-First-year Head Coach Dane Robinson made the decision to start rookie Dee Salter at the receiver slot normally held down by Nettles, while Nas Johnson got the start out of the backfield.
+First-year Head Coach Dane Robinson made the decision to start rookie Dee Salter at receiver normally held down by Nettles, while Nas Johnson got the start out of the backfield.
 Salter opened the Omaha game in the backfield, but Robinson and Johnson both felt that she had fully recovered from the injury that shortened her season last year and was ready for increased touches.

-Atlanta executed their game plan nearly flawlessly in the first half as they scored on five of six possessions, including the first four, to jump to a 27-13 halftime lead.
+Atlanta executed their game plan flawlessly in the first half as they scored on five of six possessions, including the first four, to jump to a 27-13 halftime lead.
 Johnson carried the ball 11 times for 69 yards (6.3 YPC) and scored three touchdowns in the opening half of play.

 Like Atlanta, Toledo focused on the ground game in the first half, running on 16 of 20 plays.
 Tamar Fennell totaled 63 yards on 12 attempts with a TD for the Crush, including a 21 yard burst.
 Toledo QB Arika Hoffman went to the air four times and had a reception for a 4-yard TD, but was also picked off.

-The scoring in the second half came on a Nettles to Coco Montgomery 35-yard pass 11 seconds into the third quarter, with the final score of the game coming with 1:26 to go when Johnson topped off her night with a 30-yard run to paydirt.
+The scoring in the second half came on a Nettles to Coco Montgomery 35-yard pass 11 seconds into the third quarter, with the final score of the game coming with 1:26 to go when Johnson topped off her night with a 30-yard run to pay dirt.

 The Steam defense has earned a league wide reputation as one of the most physical in the LFL, and this game will do nothing to change that view.
 Sharlene Fuller, Key Harrison and Montgomery anchored the defense, accounting for 22 of 34 Atlanta tackles.

-Fuller totaled 9.0 tackles (7S, 4A), recovered a fumble, intercepted a pass, had two tackles for loss and one quarterback hurry; Harrison had 8.5 tackles (6S, 5A) and one tackle for loss; Montgomery tallied 4.5 (4S, 1A) tackles, had a sack, one tackle for loss, forced a fumble and intercepted a pass in addition to her 35-yard TD catch.
+Fuller totaled 9.0 tackles (7S, 4A), a recovered a fumble, an intercepted a pass, two tackles for loss and one quarterback hurry; Harrison had 8.5 tackles (6S, 5A) and one tackle for loss; Montgomery tallied 4.5 (4S, 1A) tackles, had a sack, one tackle for loss, forced a fumble and intercepted a pass in addition to her 35-yard TD catch.

-While Toledo won the possession clock battle by almost seven minutes, they were unable to finish drives with points.
+While Toledo won the possession battle by almost seven minutes, they were unable to finish drives with points.
 Fennell was the workhorse for Toledo, carrying the rock 20 times for 82 yards and a score.

-The Steam will host the Breeze on Saturday, August 16 at The Arena at Gwinnett Center in what will be a battle between two very good teams that have quickly become LFL rivals with a conference title at stake.
+The Steam will host the Breeze on Saturday, Aug.
+16 at The Arena at Gwinnett Center in what will be a battle between two very good teams that have quickly become LFL rivals with a conference title at stake.